bchiang7/v4/src/content/featured/PinSimple/index.md

 Pinterest, but just the pictures.

-This small side project was the product of an annoyance I had with Pinterest where I wanted to cycle through pins on my boards with the left and right arrow keys.
-This web app is simply for viewing pin images.
+My main motivation for building this was so I could cycle through pins on my boards with the left and right arrow keys and hide the other distracting features that I don't usually use on Pinterest.